maciejziemichod/v-tooltip/README.md

     -   text - text inside created tooltip
     -   theme - takes care of styling tooltips of the element and its children.
 Accepted properties:
         -   position - `top (default), bottom, left, right`: placement of the tooltip relative to the element its called on
+        -   offset - `[]` `top, bottom, left, right`: automatically calculate and re-positions the tooltip to prevent overflow from mentioned sides
         -   width - default `max-content`
         -   background-color - default `#000000`
         -   color - default `#ffffff`